DaleMargel/Web-Survey/Platform/Rendering.md

 Perhaps in some point the tool will be able to detect which parts of the screen are dynamic and render accordingly.
 For now, these tool require the developer to handle this manually.

+The only stack that I found supporting PH is [Nexo](../Server/Technology/Node.md#Deno)

 ## DOM Diffing